Disclaimer & Caution

 Frank Worthen, 1995, New Hope Ministries, San Rafael, CA, 415-543-6475 (first published as Steps Out of Homosexuality by Frank Worthen, 1984, by Love in Action, San Rafael, CA)

 This is a spiral-bound workbook published as a handbook for pastors, counselors and lay workers.
 With an emphasis on spirituality, it lays out 12 recovery steps (unrelated to AA’s 12 Steps) including “holding a correct image” of God, ourselves and others, “the belief principle” (faith), submission to the divine will, and “displacement,” or replacing old, unhealthy thoughts and behaviors with healthy new ones.
-Frank Worthen overcame homosexuality himself and has spent many years in ex-gay ministry in the U.S. and the Philippines.
+Frank Worthen came out of a homosexual background himself and has spent many years in ex-gay ministry in the U.S. and the Philippines.

 William Consiglio, 1991, Victor Books, Wheaton, IL